5 ways to build a strong immune system

 5. Drink less alcohol

-Maintaining a strong immune system can help reduce your odds of catching a cold or the flu.
+Maintaining a strong immune system can help reduce your odds of falling ill.
 And even if you do end up getting sick you'll likely bounce back faster than someone with a weaker immune system.